FAQ Category: FAQ's

 The revenue and expense budget information is public information.
 The public is encouraged to attend the annual budget meeting of the TTD Board generally held in May or June.

-The Park Tahoe paid parking pilot program is one part of a comprehensive effort to develop a unified parking management strategy that is consistent and easily accessible for visitors to the Lake Tahoe Region.
-As technology advances and parking facilities expand, plans are in place to add features, such as mobile application access.
+The Park Tahoe paid parking program is one part of a comprehensive effort to develop a unified parking management strategy that is consistent and easily accessible for visitors to the Lake Tahoe Region.

 What if I have trouble at the pay station or one of the meters is not working?